dividebysandwich/rustpos/readme.md

 ## Kitchen display

-Cooks can access the kitchen display via the url /kitchen Note that there is currently no security that prevents them from accessing the POS functions.
-Ideally this would be added along with user accounts and roles in the future.
+Cooks can access the kitchen display via the url ```/kitchen```.
+They are automatically redirected to that URL when logging on.

 <img width="1365" height="642" alt="image" src="https://github.com/user-attachments/assets/8992a079-c2d0-4de8-ad9e-ddda83e71953" />